ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 side a: Origins. side b: Streams running together

-two half-hour radio programs; with funding from the New Mexico Humanities Council, Leaky Buckets Music, a chapter of the Santa Fe Trail Association & Land of Enchantment Poetry Theater, they aired on New Mexico public radio station KUNM (& elsewhere), 1996-97 & again in 2003 as lead-up to Rolling On; they were under the musical direction of Carl Bernstein; script composed & arranged by R. Bodner; cast featuring Sara Harris, Anne Bradford, George ‘Deer Tracks’ Tyler, Chicken River String Band…; some recording at Dead Horse Studio, & finished at Jack Loeffler’s Peregrine Studio under his supervision.
+two half-hour radio programs; with funding from the New Mexico Humanities Council, Leaky Buckets Music, a chapter of the Santa Fe Trail Association & Land of Enchantment Poetry Theater, they aired on New Mexico public radio station KUNM (& elsewhere), 1996-97 & again in 2003 as lead-up to Rolling On; they were under the musical direction of Carl Bernstein; with script composed & arranged by R. Bodner; & cast that featured Sara Harris, Anne Bradford, George ‘Deer Tracks’ Tyler, & the Chicken River String Band….
+With initial recording at Dead Horse Studio i Las Vegas (NM), bother programs were finished at Peregrine Studio in El Dorado under Jack Loeffler’s supervision.

 side a: Origins